 Bending The Laws

 A limp mass absorber which is foam or boxes filled with building insulation must correspond to the quarter wavelength rule and provide the necessary space requirements in order to achieve their lower frequency performance parameters.
 If they do not, and most don’t, then they won’t work.
-Only specially designed technology can bend the laws of physics and absorb a large amount of energy in a small amount of space.
+If you have a box filled with building insulation or foam, you will need a box 11.3′ long to absorb 100 % at 100 Hz.
+Only specially designed pressure-based technology can bend the laws of physics and absorb a large amount of energy in a small amount of space.

 So I hope that helps you.
 If you have any questions at any time I am always on hand to help answer them.
 Leave them in the comments section or email me at email@example.com.
 If you would like to learn more about room acoustics please sign up for my free videos and ebook by joining the mailing list here.
 I send room tuning tips and things for you to test in your room every Wednesday.
 They are easy to follow and really help you enjoy more of your music.

 Thanks and speak soon